 What is Catching Lives?

-An independent charity, our aim is to catch the lives of homeless vulnerably housed people in Canterbury who have, for many reasons, fallen through the gaps in society and who feel they have nowhere else to turn.
-We provide them not only with help but with solutions.
+Catching Lives is an independent charity aimed at supporting the rough sleepers, homeless and vulnerably housed in Canterbury and East Kent; those who have, for many reasons, fallen through the gaps in society and feel they have nowhere else to turn.

 Catching Lives also works within the community to educate and raise awareness of the issues and barriers faced by the people we help.